 - Frequently Asked Questions(FAQs)

-The food we eat goes into our stomach through the oesophagus.
+The food we eat goes into our stomach through the esophagus.
 The gastric glands in your stomach create acid, which is necessary to digest the food.
-When the gastric glands create more acid than needed for the digestion process, you tend to feel a burning sensation below the breastbone.
-This condition is commonly called acidity.
+When the gastric glands create more acid than needed for the digestion process, you can feel a burning sensation below the breastbone.
+This condition is commonly known as acidity.

 When acidity symptoms occur more than twice a week, your doctor may diagnose you with Gastroesophageal reflux disease or GERD.
 Chronic acidity may lead to serious risks that include:

-- Oesophagus damage: Oesophagus is the tube that connects your mouth to your stomach.
-When acid moves back up and enters the oesophagus, it sets the stage for esophageal ulcers, oesophagitis, esophageal strictures, and Barrett’s Oesophagus.
+- Esophagus damage: Esophagus is the tube that connects your mouth to your stomach and when acid moves back up and enters the esophagus, it sets the stage for esophageal ulcers, oesophagitis, esophageal strictures, and Barrett’s Oesophagus.

-- Increased risk of oesophagus cancer, which is more likely if you have a history of the condition in the family.
+- Esophagus cancer: There is an increased risk of esophagus cancer, which is more likely if you have a history of the condition in the family.

-- Acid reflux can wear down the enamel of your teeth and lead to cavities.
+- Cavities/tooth decay: Acid reflux can wear down the enamel of your teeth and lead to cavities.

 Acidity is caused due to excess production of acid in the stomach by the gastric glands.
 Factors that cause acidity include: